LeeKevin/survey/readme.md

 ###Server

 Make sure your server machine is running [mysql](https://dev.mysql.com/downloads/mysql/) and has [node.js](http://nodejs.org/download/) installed before continuing.
+(You might run into an issue while installing `bcrypt`.
+Create a symlink by executing `sudo ln -s /usr/bin/nodejs /usr/bin/node` after installing node.)

 Copy the contents of `server` to wherever you'll be serving this from.